csggnn/qnet_navigation/Report.md

 In reinforcement learning, an **Agent** interacts with an **environment** by taking **actions**.
 Every time agent takes a new action, its **state** (or state observation) is updated and a (possibly 0) **reward** is collected.

-Actions are selected by an agent depending on its state according to a policy.
+Actions are selected by an agent depending on its state according to a **policy**.
 **Q-Learning** is a reinforcement learning algorithm according to which an **optimal policy** is searched by iteratively interacting with an environment and updating an **action value function** (Q-function).